Virtual Taize Prayer Service

 A Taizé worship service involves sung and chanted prayers, meditation, a period of silence, liturgical readings, and icons.
 There is no preaching.
 The style of prayer practiced at Taizé has attracted many worshipers from around the globe and from many different denominations.
 The prayers consist of “short chants, repeated again and again,” according to an introduction in a Taizé songbook.
 “The words are sung over many times.”

 Taizé Services have been a practice of worshipping here at First Pres on Ash Wednesday.
-Now, you will be able to worship in the manner of the Taizé Community on the first Tuesday of every month.
 All are welcome!

 Explore Similar Events